-If you are planning to visit this year, then mentioned below is the most recent update on Mobile Network in Leh Ladakh in the year 2021 which will also remain applicable for the coming few years actually.
+If you are planning to visit this year, then mentioned below is the most recent update on Mobile Network in Leh Ladakh in the year 2022.
 Will my Mobile phone work in Ladakh or not is one of the foremost questions asked by anyone planning to visit there.
 Hopefully, after reading this article, you will have complete clarity on the topic.

 Authorities are taking every step possible to make it easier for tourists to visit Ladakh.
 Along with facilities like hotels and local transport, cell phone connectivity too in Ladakh is far better now than it was a few years ago.